PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ## Blueprint implementation

-This part is only needed if you have decided to not proceed with the pure C++ implementation and prefer the Blueprint implementation.
-The nodes described here are currently outdated, we advise users to consult the C++ implementation and create the respective nodes for the Blueprint implementation.
+This part is only needed if you have decided to not proceed with the pure C++ implementation for the GameInstance class that is described above and prefer the Blueprint implementation.
+Both of them have been equally tested.

 * Observe the Content Browser window in the Unreal Editor
 * Pick or create a folder to contain new Blueprints
 * Right-Click and create a Blueprint class
 * In the All classes dropdown menu find your GameInstance class
-	* In this example the blueprint is named "MyGameInstance"
+	* In this example the blueprint is named "<ProjectName>GameInstance"
 * Double-click the blueprint
 * On the left side hover over the function field and select the Override dropdown
 * Select the Init function